Master Supplier Services Agreement Privacy and Data Protection Requirements

 Collection of Personal Information and Notice

 Any Personal Information you collect or access as part of performing the Services must be limited to what is strictly necessary to perform the Services or to fulfill any legal requirements.
 If the Services involve the collection of Personal Information directly from individuals, such as through a Web page, you must provide a clear and conspicuous notice regarding the uses of the Personal Information.
-The notice must comply with all relevant guidelines contained in this Vendor Privacy Toolkit or as otherwise provided by Microsoft.
+The notice must comply with all relevant guidelines contained in this Supplier Privacy Toolkit or as otherwise provided by Microsoft.